NathanLouth/Aditus/README.md

 Aditus is a Powershell script that has been compiled to an Portable Executable for convenience.

-You can run either of the two options:
+You can use either of the two options:

 Download the latest Executable (x64)
 [Download]()